MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-macos.md

   - **Non-OS software updates**: Non-OS software updates, such as Safari updates, are deferred for 30 days by default, unless otherwise specified in the **Delay visibility of non OS software updates** field.
 Requires macOS 11.0 and later.

 Then enter how long you want to delay each type of update, from 1-90 days.
-You can configure a default time that applies to all software updates, or you can configure indvidual times based on update type.

   - **Delay default visibility of software updates**: Enter the number of days to delay all software updates, from 1-90.
-If you don't enter anything, updates will be deferred for 30 days, by default.Intune will override this value if you choose to delay major OS, minor OS, or non-OS software updates individually.
+If you don't enter anything, updates will be deferred for 30 days, by default.
+Intune will override this value if you choose to delay major OS, minor OS, or non-OS software updates individually.

   - **Delay visibility of major OS software updates:**: Enter the number of days to delay all major OS software updates, from 1-90.
 If you don't enter anything, updates will be deferred for 30 days, by default.
 This value overrides the value you entered in **Delay default visibility of software updates**, if applicable.